- According to IEC and GB Standard

 Using substandard or underrated house electrical wire, just because it’s a cheaper product, may end up causing house fires.
 If not that, then the appliances or gadgets plugged into an outlet that someone assumes is wired using 220 house wire, may not actually be rated “220” – causing the gadget to short-out or fuse.

-At ZW Cable, we produce a broad variety of house wire cable and other electrical wiring for various types of projects.
+At ZW Cable, we produce a broad variety of electrical wire cable, coaxial cable, and other electrical wiring for various types of projects.
 Our production process is regulated by a strict in-house quality assurance standard.
 The house wire we produce meets all popular safety codes, which means you can trust them for all your residential and light commercial use.
 But it’s not just quality that we bring to your project.

-Whether it’s 12 gauge house wire that you need, or whether you’re looking for an application requiring 8 gauge house wire – our cables and wires are the most cost-effective offering you’ll find anywhere.
+Whether it’s 12 gauge wire that you need, or whether you’re looking for an application requiring 10 gauge wire – our cables and wires are the most cost-effective offering you’ll find anywhere.
 While you should never make house wire price the only consideration when buying wires and cables; you’ll find it hard to compare our pricing with house wire cable available from our competition.
 Guaranteed!